US stocks dip from records ahead of Fed decision on rates - WTMJ

 AP Business Writers

-NEW YORK (AP) — U.S. stocks are slipping from their record heights Tuesday as investors wait to hear whether the Federal Reserve will give any clue about when it may let up on its massive support for markets.
+NEW YORK (AP) — U.S. stocks slipped from their record heights Tuesday as investors wait to hear whether the Federal Reserve will give any clue about when it may let up on its massive support for markets.

-The S&P 500 was 0.1% lower in afternoon trading, as the Federal Reserve began a two-day meeting on interest-rate policy.
+The S&P 500 dipped 8.56, or 0.2%, to 4,246.59, as the Federal Reserve began a two-day meeting on interest-rate policy.
 A day earlier, the index returned to an all-time high amid optimism that ultralow interest rates pegged by the Fed, COVID-19 vaccinations and financial support from the government are revving up the economy.

 The S&P 500 was down as much as 0.4% earlier in the day, after a report showed inflation on the wholesale level leaped last month by even more than economists expected.
 Prices for producers were 6.6% higher in May than a year earlier, the highest figure on record going back to 2010 and the latest evidence that inflation is bursting higher across the economy.

-The fear is that if higher inflation gets entrenched, it could force the Fed to pull back on the $120 billion in monthly purchases of bonds it’s pledged to keep mortgage rates cheap and longer-term interest rates low, as well as raise interest rates off their record low later.
+The fear is that if higher inflation gets entrenched, it could force the Fed to pull back on the $120 billion in monthly purchases of bonds it’s pledged to keep mortgages cheap and longer-term interest rates low, as well as raise short-term interest rates off their record low.

 The Fed has so far said that it sees higher inflation as being only temporary, and it will announce its latest decision on rate policy Wednesday afternoon.

 Most economists expect the Fed to say again on Wednesday that it sees higher inflation being only temporary, which would allow it to hold steady on its support for markets.
-But they also say Wednesday afternoon could offer the first evidence that the Fed is considering when to start paring back on its bond buying.
+But they also say Wednesday afternoon could offer the first sign that the Fed is mulling when to start slowing its purchases of bonds.

 Many investors agree with the Fed’s view that higher inflation won’t last very long, and that it’s the expected result of an economy escaping out of pandemic lockdowns.
 A survey of fund managers said that 72% say inflation is only “transitory,” according to BofA Global Research.
 That has the majority saying that any upcoming drop in stock prices would likely be less than 10%.